YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 ```
 is for the side effect of the right hand side of the let binding.

-The right hand side It is divided into three
+The right hand side is divided into three
 sub-expressions by the right associative infix operator @@ that is
 provided by OCaml's core library Stdlib.